petzval/btferret/README.md

 ```

 Sets the LE connection interval which controls how fast multiple reads/writes will complete.
+LE devices are not permanently connected.
+They connect a certain number of times per second,
-Small intervals will run faster, but large intervals will save power if the server is
+set by the interval.
+Small intervals will run faster, but large intervals will save power
-battery powered.
+if the server is battery powered.
 There are three versions:

 ```
 set_le_interval         Called by a client before connection